Frechmatz/java-sound-server/specification_v1_0_0.md

 # The general flow

-* Client establishes a socket connection with server
+* Client establishes a TCP connection with server
 * Client sends session initialization data
 * Server reads session initialization data and may close the connection
 * Server starts message loop